Frequently Asked Questions

 Can parents come too?

 The Juniors classes for ages 2-6 is a parent/child class.
 Babies are always welcome for no fee.
 For older student courses, Nature Explorers and Nature Connection, you are always welcome to join us.
+Sometimes we will ask for parent volunteers or invite families when a special event is scheduled (such as tapping maple trees to collect sap).

 Will restrooms be available?